Belvoir Park Golf Course

 “The Wentworth of Ireland”

 Belvoir Park Golf Club was established in South Belfast during 1927, and set in some 163 acres of delightful parkland, once the childhood home of the Duke of Wellington.
-The course was designed by the famed course architect Harry S. Colt who also designed world famous golf courses such as Pine Valley, Royal County Down, Royal Dublin, Royal Portrush, Royal Lytham & St Annes, Castle Golf Club, and Wentworth.
+The course was designed by the famed course architect Harry S. Colt who also designed world famous golf courses such as Pine Valley, Royal County Down, Royal Dublin, Royal Portrush, Royal Lytham & St Ann, Castle Golf Club, and Wentworth.
 Some of the holes at Belvoir echo Pine Valley and Wentworth, and indeed Belvoir was once dubbed “the Wentworth of Ireland” by none other than world-famous golfer Christy O’Connor Senior.
+Belvoir is proud to be twinned with two Harry Colt Courses: Castle GC, Dublin; and San Cugat GC, Barcelona.
 Across its 91 years, as well as producing a fabulous test of golf, Belvoir has been recognized for the warm and friendly Golf Club environment it provides for men, ladies, seniors and juniors.

-Belvoir has also hosted the Irish PGA Championship in 1995; the Irish Amateur Close Championship in 2008; the World Blind Golf Championships in 2008; the Senior Ladies’ British Open Amateur Championship in 2011; the World Police and Fire Games in 2013; and the Senior Ladies’ Irish Open Amateur Championship in 2017.
+Belvoir has also hosted the Irish PGA Championship in 1995; the Irish Amateur Close Championship in 2008; the World Blind Golf Championships in 2008; the Senior Ladies’ British Open Amateur Championship in 2011; the World Police and Fire Games in 2013; the Senior Ladies’ Irish Open Amateur Championship in 2017, and the Irish Boys Open Amateur Championship in 2018.

-Belvoir Park Golf Club also hosts an annual Pro-Am, which in 2018 will be the premier event in Ulster, and one of the major events in the whole of Ireland, with a professionals’ first prize of €15,000.
+Belvoir Park Golf Club also hosts an annual Pro-Am, sponsored by Coca-Cola, which in 2018 was the premier event in Ulster, and one of the major events in the whole of Ireland, with a professionals’ first prize of €15,000.

 In 2017 Belvoir hosted its inaugural annual Charity Day – a great success raising £20,000 on the day in support of a number of local charities.
 Belvoir members are rightly proud of being at the heart of their community.

-In 2018 Belvoir Park Golf Club is planning an inaugural Open Scratch Competition, and has set its sights on this being the premier event of its type in Ulster.
+In 2018 Belvoir Park Golf Club held its inaugural Annual Open Scratch Competition, and has set its sights on this being the premier event of its type in Ulster.

-Our Course Manager, Aaron Small, and his team of dedicated greenkeepers are working closely with Course Architect Ken Kearney, to re-produce the details of greens, fairways, bunkers and tees so loved by Harry S. Colt in order to enhance, improve, and take our beloved course to the highest levels in time for our 100th Anniversary in 2027.
+Our Course Manager, Aaron Small, and his team of dedicated greenkeepers are working closely with our Course Architect, to re-produce the details of greens, fairways, bunkers and tees so loved by Harry S. Colt in order to enhance, improve, and take our beloved course to the highest levels in time for our 100th Anniversary in 2027.